How to become an SLE

 The application process:

-If you are interested, please read the SLE Application Guidance and the SLE Briefing Pack and talk with your headteacher to gain their agreement to:
+If you are interested in applying to be an SLE, please read the SLE Application Guidance and the SLE Briefing Pack and talk with your headteacher to gain their agreement to:

 - become your referee

 - pay approximately £250 cost of the SLE statutory training

 Your headteacher will need sufficient time to complete this reference.
 The reference will be a key part of the application form.

 You need to fill in part 1 of the application.
 Part 2 must be completed by your Headteacher, as a referee.
 A second reference will also need to be completed by a middle or senior leader you have supported or a middle or senior leader who has first-hand knowledge of the work you undertook with colleagues in his/her school and the impact of your support.

 The application form and 2nd reference form are available to download here:

 Talk to any of your colleagues who have been involved in school-to-school work.
 Discuss with them the nature and opportunities of this partnership.
 In addition, take the opportunity to discuss your plans with your line manager, within the broader picture of you career progression and professional development.